 Asylum seekers having registered a claim are eligible to stay in reception centres.
 Asylum seekers under a Dublin procedure are excluded from accessing these centres.
 CADA can be either collective or individualised housing, within the same building or scattered in several locations.
-Reception centres can be either collective or individualised housing, within the same building, within the same building or scattered in several locations.
+Reception centres can be either collective or individualised housing, within the same building or scattered in several locations.
 A place in the centres for asylum seekers is offered by OFII once the application has been made.

-At the end of 2017, out of a total 37,633 people accommodated in CADA, 11% were beneficiaries of international protection or were rejected asylum seekers.
+At the end of 2018, out of a total 41,370 places in CADA, 4% were vacant, 16% were beneficiaries of international protection and 13% were rejected asylum seekers (in authorised stay or not).378 More recent statistics are not available.